tobin1203/TikTok-Shares-Botter/README.md

 ![](https://i.imgur.com/WstiI7q.png)

 ## Usage
-**Python 3.6 or above is required.**<br/>
+- Python 3.6 or above is required.
-**Please keep in mind that I develop for Windows machines only.
-I do not intentionally support other operating systems.**<br/>
+- I develop for Windows machines only and do not intentionally support other operating systems.
-If you do not already have the **requests** library installed, run the setup.py file — make sure PIP is added to PATH.
+- If you do not already have the **requests** library installed, run setup.py — make sure PIP is added to PATH.
 1. Run main.py.
 2. Enter the amount of desired Shares.
 3. Paste a TikTok video URL.